80% of UK cider makers are small producers

 80% of Britain’s 500+ cider makers are currently small producers

-An exemption from this duty is essential to supporting the growth of a vibrant but still small cider and perry market.
+An exemption from this duty is essential to supporting the growth of a vibrant market for small cider and perry producers.

 A tax charge of up to £2,700 would drive many small cider producers out of business costing jobs, harming the countryside and dramatically reducing consumer choice.